-It’s generally accepted that carbohydrate is the optimal fuel source for short to medium term intense activity, therefore sports people might do well to increase their level of carbohydrates (over fat) around big games or events to maximise performance.
+It’s generally accepted that carbohydrate is the optimal fuel source for short to medium-term intense activity, therefore sportspeople might do well to increase their level of carbohydrates (over fat) around big games or events to maximize performance.

-Ultra marathons are performed at relative low intensities over very long periods of time, meaning fat will most likely be the optimal fuel source.
+Ultra marathons are performed at relatively low intensities over very long periods of time, meaning fat will most likely be the optimal fuel source.

-Powerlifting involves bouts of force production which take place over a matter of seconds, too short a period for carbohydrates to be utilised (ATP is the preferred fuel source for quick, powerful muscular contractions), powerlifters may want to adjust their macronutrients based on this.
+Powerlifting involves bouts of force production that take place over a matter of seconds, too short a period for carbohydrates to be utilized (ATP is the preferred fuel source for quick, powerful muscular contractions), powerlifters may want to adjust their macronutrients based on this.

-A diet that prioritises nutrient density may be high in protein and fat and lower in carbohydates.
+A diet that prioritizes nutrient density may be high in protein and fat and lower in carbohydrates.